DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Strangely enough, her voice had amused tone.

-"...Well, I like this side of yours, Kay"
+"...Well, I like this side of yours, Kai"

 Then, they started to walk side by side.
 All around them were famous clothing shops and confectionery shops.